YousefKhalid/Workshop-02-CS392-02-171/README.md

 # Food-Expicted tool
-web-base machine learning system for simple text classification.
+Web-based machine learning system for simple text classification.

-## how it is work
+## How it is work
 User write food description and press submit, then will display in the server labels that related to food.

 ## Requiremnts
 * Node.js
 * npm <br />
-Download [Node installer](https://nodejs.org/en/download/) to install both Node.js and npm on your system.
+Download [Node installer](https://nodejs.org/en/download/) to install both Node.js and npm on your system. <br />
+After download the requiremnts follow the steps

 ## How to use it
 * Clone all files in one folder